sammyhass/wordle-crawl/README.md

 --------------

+* It should go without saying but if you play wordle and want to be smart not like me, you wont use this.
 * This repo uses playwright to find the solution to wordle.
 There is no need to go searching through a word list as we can find the solution extremely simply, as can be seen in `wordle.spec.ts`